 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 Assessment Summary3 assignments worth 30% (each worth 10% of the final mark)

 Final Exam worth 70%

 For P/G stduents at least one assignment will contain a component that would require a deeper understanding to the learnt knowledge than U/G students.

-Assessment Related RequirementsStudents have to achieve at least 40% of the assignment marks, 40% of the exam marks, and overall at least 50% in order to pass the course.
+Assessment Related RequirementsStudents have to achieve at least 40% of the exam marks, and overall at least 50% in order to pass the course.

 Assessment DetailThe written exam will be centrally administered by examinations and held at the end of semester.